xertxetin/cetindb/README.md

 * **NIP-44 End-to-End Encryption:** Leveraging `XChaCha20-Poly1305` to ensure all peer-to-peer data transfers are strictly confidential.
 * **Zero-Knowledge Capabilities:** The architecture is designed to support advanced privacy-preserving protocols natively.

 ### 🗄️ 4.
-Hybrid Storage Engine
+Flawless Storage Engine
-* **Web:** Uses high-performance IndexedDB pipelines for lightweight, in-browser edge caching.
+* **Desktop/Server OS Integration:** CetinDB completely bypasses the limitations of web browsers.
+It explicitly does not use IndexedDB or in-browser local storage solutions, ensuring there are absolutely zero bottlenecks.
-* **Desktop/Server:** Utilizes raw `LevelDB` for unbounded hardware-level read/write capacity, handling massive multidimensional chain data with sub-millisecond query latency (`rpc-chaindata`).
+* **Unbounded Performance:** Utilizes raw `LevelDB` for unbounded hardware-level read/write capacity, handling massive multidimensional chain data with sub-millisecond query latency (`rpc-chaindata`), securing its position as the most powerful and flawless database engine ever engineered.

 ---